 Moreover, the significance of cultural and institutional factors highlights the role of nongovernmental organizations and their activity in the domain of increasing awareness, as well as contextualization for further use of these technologies.
-It should be noticed that despite Iranians' cultural background glorification of nature, the heterogeneous modernization of Iranian society over the past century, has made the lifestyle of Iranian society less based on considering the environmental factors.
-Therefore, the support and encouragement of civil institutions to create cultural change and to improve the Institutional contexts can be of utmost importance.
-The positive influence individual factors on the use and acceptance of green technologies has been increased by the growth of public awareness and therefore more success can be expected.
+It should be noticed that despite the Iranians' cultural background in glorification of nature, the heterogeneous modernization of Iranian society over the past century, has made the lifestyle of Iranian society less based on considering the environmental Therefore, the support and encouragement of civil institutions to create cultural change and to improve the Institutional contexts can be of utmost importance.
+The positive influence of individual factors on the use and acceptance of green technologies has been increased by the growth of public awareness and therefore more success can be expected.

-As one of the findings of this research, it should be noticed that although the social factors still are one of the important factors in acceptance domain of of technologies, contrary to expectations, the social factors have a smaller share of influence on the green technologies adoption, regarding of informational diffusion communicational technologies in Iran.
+As one of the findings of this research, it should be noticed that although the social factors still are one of the important factors in the domain of acceptance of these technologies, contrary to expectations, the social factors have a smaller share of influence on the green technologies the adoption. regarding diffusion informational and communicational technologies in Iran.
 The study of reasons for this difference and perception of the cause of difference between the effectiveness of social factors in the context of green technologies with the other informational technologies in the Iranian society can be of implications of this study for further research.